About the Species

 Data & Maps

-Rockfish are assessed on a biennial stock assessment schedule to coincide with the availability of…
+Pacific ocean perch in the Gulf of Alaska are assessed on a biennial stock assessment schedule to…

 Pacific ocean perch (POP, Sebastes alutus) inhabit the outer continental shelf and upper slope…